Biochemistry and Molecular Biology Major

 pursue your goals after graduation.
 All required courses have a lab component, getting

 you into the lab as soon as your first year.
-In your junior year, you will take a
+Your steadily improving research skills

-Capstone Experience (SCE), a year-long project in experimental or literature-based
+culminate in your Senior Capstone Experience (SCE), a year-long project in experimental

-research that includes both a written component and oral poster board presentation.
+or literature-based research that includes both a written component and oral poster

-When you graduate as a BMB major, you will be able to think like a scientist, have
+board presentation.
+When you graduate as a BMB major, you will be able to think like

-extensive knowledge of biochemistry, and be well-versed in biomedical techniques and
+a scientist, have extensive knowledge of biochemistry, and be well-versed in biomedical

 Students majoring in BMB can study abroad with planning.
 We recommend taking distribution